 In accordance with the provisions of IFRS 8, the identification of operating segments is based on the "management approach".
 According to this approach, the information to be disclosed regarding the operating segments should be based on internal organizational and management structure of the Group and the main items of internal financial reporting provided to the key decision makers.
-The Management monitors the operating results of its operating segments separately for the purpose of making decisions on resource allocation and performance assessment thereof. .
+The Management monitors the operating results of its operating segments separately for the purpose of making decisions on resource allocation and performance assessment thereof.
 It is to be noted that the Group applies the same accounting principles for the measurement of operating segment's results as those in the Financial Statements.
-The Group financing comprises "Financial Expenses" and "Financial income" and income taxes are monitored at the consolidated level without being allocated to result generating operating segments.
+Deferred tax is monitored at consolidated level without affecting the operating segments, generating the results.